scj-robin/CodeHawkesDiscreteHMM/README.md

----
-title: "Fitting a discrete-time Hawkes HMM to a sequence of bat calls"
-author: A. Bonnet, S. Robin
-date: jul 2025
-output: html_document
----
+This repo contains an R implementation of the code associated with the paper "Markov switching discrete-time Hawkes process: application to the monitoring of bats' behavior", A. Bonnet, S. Robin (2025).
+The data is extracted from the publicly availabe dataset provided by the Vigie-Chiro program: https://www.vigienature.fr/fr/chauves-souris

 ### Data

 $n = 524$ calls along one night (times have been rescaled to the (0, 1) interval).

 ```{r data, echo=FALSE}
 setwd('./')